St Francis Xavier's Cathedral, Adelaide

 St Francis Xavier's Cathedral is a Roman Catholic cathedral in Adelaide, South Australia.
 It is classified as being a Gothic Revival building in the Early English style.
 The foundation stone was laid in 1856 and the building was dedicated in 1858.

-The construction of the tower began in 1887; and was not completed until 1996.
-The tower stands 36 m high and is 56.5 m lengthwise and 29.5 m horizontally.
+Construction of the tower began in 1887 and was completed in 1996.
+The tower stands 36 m high and measures 56.5 m in length and 29.5 m in width.

 History

 In 1838, two years after the proclamation of South Australia, an advertisement was put up to organise religious meetings for South Australian Catholics.
 The first Mass was celebrated in a house on East Terrace in 1840.
 In 1845, a Catholic primary school was set up and used as the religious centre for Catholics until the foundation stone for a cathedral was laid in 1851 for a design by Richard Lambeth.
 However, with a gold rush in Victoria, Lambeth left along with many of the population, leaving no plans and with the community in economic depression.

 The original foundation stone was put in place on 17 March 1856 by the vicar general, Father Michael Ryan, with the first part of the cathedral being dedicated on 11 July 1858.
 It was first extended when construction began at the southern end of the cathedral, including the sanctuary, side chapel, lady chapel and sacristy in January 1859.
 Construction of the first extension finished the following year in November 1860.
 With further growth in the population of Adelaide, another extension was required to seat more worshippers.
 In November 1886, Bishop Reynolds laid the foundation stone for an extension on the eastern side for a further 200 people, as well as new vestries and confessionals.
 These were completed in August the following year.
 In 1904, electric lighting was introduced.

 The cornerstone of the current bell tower was laid in 1887, but the lower part was only built between 1923 and 1926 during expansion work on the cathedral, when the western aisle was also extended.
 The expanded building was opened in April 1926 by Archbishop Robert Spence.

 On 8 March 1931, Spence dedicated the octagonal pulpit, designed by Adelaide architect Herbert Jory, with its intricate and detailed decoration carved out of Australian blackwood.
 It was erected as a memorial to Roman Catholic soldiers who had died in World War I and is regarded as an important example of church furniture.